 Meet our team

-As General Manager of the Projects Division Nigel can recall his frustration and concern at having to run relatively complex and high risk projects with limited financial information from crude computerized accounting systems.
+As General Manager of the Projects Division, Nigel can recall his frustration and concern at having to run relatively complex and high risk projects with limited financial information from crude computerised accounting systems.
 This frustration was shared by Clive as Financial Controller and so jointly they evolved policies and procedures to better manage and report on projects in a corporate environment.

 By 1984 PC based systems were emerging and providing new and exciting opportunities for those with an interest in business management.
 The temptation was too great for Clive and Nigel who left the security of their corporate world to establish a business providing financial management systems to project based businesses.

 A qualified accountant with over 30 years practical experience working with hundreds of project driven companies.
 As well as Clive's executive responsibility for business development he retains an active interest in the functional design of Workbench, providing a balanced view on delivering a solution that is compatible with project and corporate financial management.

 An honours graduate in mechanical engineering with considerable project management experience on engineering projects in Australia, New Zealand, Brazil and the United Kingdom.
 Nigel has executive responsibility for client services, ensuring that we and our business partners deliver the Workbench software in a practical and effective manner.
 Nigel's close involvement with many of our leading clients provides the conduit for our understanding of the evolving functional needs of our market which drives our development plans for the Workbench software.